Collaborative Regression of Expressive Bodies using Moderation: Introduction

 To summarize, here we make three key contributions: \mbox{(1) We train} a novel \moderatorWord, that infers the confidence of body-part experts and fuses their features weighted by this.
-This improves shape and pose inference under ambiguities. \mbox{(2) We train} the network to implicitly reason about gender, \ie without gender labels at test time, with a novel ``gendered'' \threeD shape loss that encourages likely body shapes. \mbox{(3) We extend} our face expert with branches that estimate facial albedo and \threeD facial-surface displacements, enabling whole-body animation with a realistic face.
+This improves shape and pose inference under ambiguities. \mbox{(2) We train} the network to implicitly reason about gender, \ie without gender labels at test time, with a novel ``gendered'' \threeD shape loss that encourages likely body shapes. \mbox{(3) We extend} our face expert with branches that estimate facial albedo and \threeD facial-surface displacements, enabling whole-body animation with a realistic face. \modelname is a step towards automatic, accurate and realistic \threeD avatar creation from a single \rgb image. \cameraReady{Models and code are available for research purposes mat \websiteURL.}